asika32764/natika/README.md

 ### Via Git

-Composer `create-project` will remove `composer.json` and `composer.lock` files, if you want to use Natika for development, or you want to use git to keep Natika update to newest version, you can use git to install Natika.
+If you want to use git to keep Natika update to newest version, you can use git to install Natika.

 ``` bash
 git clone git@github.com:asika32764/natika.git